evie-lau/Unifi-gateway-wpa-supplicant/README.md

 ## Spoof MAC address
 We'll need to spoof the MAC address on the WAN port (interface `eth1` on the UXG-Lite) to successfully authenticate with ATT with our certificates.

 I know there's an option in the Unifi dashboard to spoof MAC address on the Internet (WAN) network, but this didn't seem to work when I tested it.
-(If anyone does test this successfully, please let me know).
+(If anyone does test this successfully without needing the following, please let me know).

 Instead, I had to manually set it up, based on these [instructions to spoof mac address](https://www.xmodulo.com/spoof-mac-address-network-interface-linux.html).